 iii Tax treaties

-Lately, Nigeria has been taking steps to assist taxpayers in assessing the DTTs provisions.
-On 21 February 2019, the FIRS issued Guidelines on Mutual Agreement Procedure (MAP) to provide clarity on the procedures for accessing MAP for dispute resolution purposes pursuant to the DTT between Nigeria and each of its treaty partners.
-A taxpayer resident in Nigeria can apply for MAP if either or both Nigeria and its treaty partner's tax authorities impose any tax on the taxpayer outside the relevant DTT.
-On 4 December 2019, the FIRS also issued a Public Notice on its Information Circular No. 2019/03 regarding tax treaty benefits claims in Nigeria (the Circular).
-The Circular guides and clarifies the requirements and processes for accessing and computing various tax treaty benefits available to residents and non-residents deriving income from Nigeria and its treaty partners.
+Nigeria entered into DTTs to attract foreign investment into the country by preventing double taxation.
+Nigeria has been taking steps to assist taxpayers in assessing the DTT provisions.
+Since 21 February 2019, guidelines45 have been in place to clarify the procedures for accessing a mutual agreement procedure (MAP) for dispute resolution purposes under the DTT between Nigeria and each of its treaty partners.
+A taxpayer resident in Nigeria can apply for an MAP if either Nigeria or its treaty partners' tax authorities, or both, impose any tax on the taxpayer outside the relevant DTT.
+On 4 December 2019, the FIRS also issued a Public Notice on its Information Circular No. 2019/03 regarding tax treaty benefits claims, which guides and clarifies the requirements and processes for accessing and computing various tax treaty benefits for residents and non-residents deriving income from Nigeria and its treaty partners.